-These days when it comes down to an age of a vehicle, a car can be one of three things.
-It can be a ‘Modern’ which as the name suggests is a car built fairly recently or within a certain amount of years, a ‘Retro’ which is generally over 20 years old but isn’t exactly old enough to be a full on classic and then of course you have a full on ‘Classic’.
-These are classed as being well over 25 years old and are pretty much sought after for petrol-heads.
+These days when it comes down to the age of a vehicle, a car can be one of three things.
+It can be a ‘Modern’, a ‘Retro’ or a ‘Classic’.
+Classics are classed as being well over 25 years old and are pretty much sought after for petrol-heads.
 Thing is though, what if I was to tell you that there is an age bracket which separates ‘Moderns’ from ‘Retros’.
-These are known as Modern Classics and generally sit between 15-25 years old.
+These are known as Modern Classics and generally, sit between 15-25 years old.

-Now these might not be nothing new, even though no one hardly talks about them, modern classics are accepted in communities.
-With this article however, I want to ask a general question and that is this: What exactly makes a Modern Classic and what does it take for a car become one.
-It’s no lie that I love both Classic & Retro cars, in fact I wrote this article on it a few weeks ago explaining as to why but with some lovely new machinery coming out recently from a plethora of manufacturers, Its safe to say that I like modern cars as well.
+Now, these might be nothing new, even though no one hardly talks about them modern classics are accepted in communities.
+With this article, however, I want to ask a general question and that is this; What exactly makes a Modern Classic and what does it take for a car become one?
+It’s no lie that I love both Classic & Retro cars.
+In fact, I wrote an article on them explaining as to why but with some lovely new machinery coming out recently from a plethora of manufacturers, It is safe to say that I’m into modern cars as well.

-Now Modern Classics for me personally are cars which were new when I was young, these can be anything from the original Ford Focus RS all the way up to the Pagani Zonda C12 for example.
-The reason why I’d consider these modern classics is because they are both at that age where they are kind of forgotten about compared to both newer stuff and also older stuff.
+Now Modern Classics for me personally are cars which while relatively old now were new when I was young, these can be anything from the original Ford Focus RS all the way up to a Pagani Zonda C12 for example.
+The reason why I’d consider these modern classics is that they’re both at that age where they are kind of forgotten about compared to both moderns & classics.
 Add in the popularity these cars once had, and it’s no surprise that these are becoming modern classics.

-For those reasons you can kind of understand why I have it in my mind why the C70 will be a modern classic and why the Seat unfortunately can’t be.
-Trying to judge what makes a modern classic isn’t easy, in fact these days a lot of cars you’d never think of being modern classics are starting to become collectible by both collectors & buyers everywhere.
-Take the humble 5th generation Toyota Celica for example, not everyone is a fan of them and that is understandable but it seems that the years have been kind as they’re starting to raise in value to people in the know.
+For those reasons you can kind of understand why I have it in my mind why my car will be a modern classic and why the Seat, unfortunately, can’t be.
+Trying to judge what makes a modern classic isn’t easy though, in fact, these days a lot of cars you’d never think of being modern classics are starting to become collectible by both collectors & buyers everywhere.
+Take the humble 5th generation Toyota Celica for example, not everyone is a fan of them and that is understandable but it seems that the years have been kind as they’re starting to rise in value to people & enthusiasts in the know.

 The thing is, modern classics are different to everyone, take for example a Fiesta RS Turbo from the early nineties.
 For anyone who was born around that time they might consider that a modern classic whereas I’d classify it as retro instead which can make things confusing and awkward.

 So going by that what would you guys consider a modern classic?
-For me there’s lots of cars which fit that bill, from Ford Mondeo ST220’s all the way to Vauxhall Monaro VXR’s even down to the humble Rover 75 V6, these cars all share something good about them which all make them perfect candidates for being modern classics.
+For me, there are lots of cars which fit that bill, from Ford Mondeo ST220’s all the way to Vauxhall Monaro VXR’s even down to the humble Rover 75 V6, these cars all share something good about them which all make them perfect candidates for being modern classics.
 Is there anything else which can go on that list?
 Let me know in the comments and I’ll share my thoughts.

 By Alex Jebson